Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Numerical Results

-We compare the phase-transition and the diversity-orders yielded by the Bhattacharyya-based upper bound (\ref{eq:BhattM1union}) with the error probability obtained by numerical simulation.
+We consider the case $\sigma_1^2 =\sigma_2^2 =\sigma^2$ and we compare the number of features required for error free classification and the diversity-orders yielded by the Bhattacharyya-based upper bound (\ref{eq:BhattM1union}) with the error probability obtained by numerical simulation.
 We report in Fig.~\ref{fig:Perr_nosi}(a) the experimental error probability and in Fig.~\ref{fig:Perr_nosi}(b) the upper bound $\bar{P}\sub{err}^{\sf U}$ in (\ref{eq:PerrUpUnion}) for the case in which no side information is available to the decoder (cf. \cite{Reboredo14}), i.e., $m_2= 0$.
-In this case, the phase transition for the misclassification probability is obtained when $m_1 > 7$ \cite{Reboredo14}, and we note how the analysis based on the upper bound reflects well the behavior of the true error probability both in terms of phase transition and diversity-order.
+In this case, the misclassification probability approaches zero as $\sigma^2 \to 0$ when $m_1 > 7$ \cite{Reboredo14}, and we note how the analysis based on the upper bound reflects well the behavior of the true error probability both in terms of number of features needed for reliable classification and diversity-order.

 We now evaluate the impact of the side information $\mathbf{y}_2$ in the classification of the input signal $\mathbf{x}_1$.
 We consider the case in which the number of features representing the side information is $m_2=4$ and for different values of $m_1$.
 In Fig.~\ref{fig:Perr_si_M2_4}(a) we show the experimental error probability and in Fig.~\ref{fig:Perr_si_M2_4}(b) the upper bound $\bar{P}\sub{err}^{\sf U}$ in (\ref{eq:PerrUpUnion}).
-We observe how the presence of side information can be leveraged in order to obtain the phase transition for the error probability with only $m_1 >5$ features on the input signal.
-In fact, when $m_1+ m_2>9$, the linear spaces spanned collectively by the projections of signals $\mathbf{x}_1$ and $\mathbf{x}_2$ drawn from different Gaussian components are not completely overlapping, since they are 9-dimensional spaces in $\mathbb{R}^{m_1 + m_2}$.
+We observe how the presence of side information can be leveraged in order to obtain error free classification with only $m_1 >5$ features on the input signal.
+In fact, when $m_1+ m_2>9$, the linear spaces spanned collectively by the projections of signals $\bar{\mathbf{x}}_1$ and $\bar{\mathbf{x}}_2$ drawn from different Gaussian components are not completely overlapping, since they are 9-dimensional spaces in $\mathbb{R}^{m_1 + m_2}$.
 Moreover, increasing the number of linear features extracted above 4 leads to increased diversity-order values.
-Also in this case, we note how the behavior analytically predicted from the characterization of the Bhattacharyya-based upper bound matches well the true behavior of the actual error probability both in terms of phase transition and diversity-order.
+Also in this case, we note how the behavior analytically predicted from the characterization of the Bhattacharyya-based upper bound matches well the true behavior of the actual error probability both in terms of number of features required for reliable classification and diversity-order.